| PETER

 PADDLING

-IN THE CHORD OF THE BAY
+IN THE CHORD OF THE BAYby Peter Aiken

 I just wanted to push my kayak off the sand and into the harbor.
 The sea